jon-xu/scSplit/README.md

    e) Typical runtime for this step is about half an hour, with default parameters, depending on the nature of the data and the resources being allocated.

-   f) Please notice that scSplit will add one pseudo cluster to represent doublet, so if you don't
+   f) scSplit will add one pseudo cluster to represent doublets.

 ### 5. (Optional) Generate sample genotypes based on the split result
    a) Run "scSplit genotype" with input parameters: